 Child abuse related to pot significant everywhere, but stronger where pot’s legal

 PopPot has tracked 108 child abuse deaths since the vote to legalize in 2012, with 11 such deaths in Colorado and 10 in California.
+Editors Note: The child death toll is now up to 302 as of March 29, 2023.
 Half of the deaths could be termed “accidents,” although smoking pot and not watching your child is much greater than an accident.
 Fifty percent of the time, violence or acts of violent neglect caused these deaths.
 Children died in hot cars 10 times, when parents or caregiver under the influence abandoned or forgot about them.
 However, the number could actually be much higher, because authorities don’t always report or test a parents’ marijuana use.